 More clues to the use of pewter by the Norse can be seen the uncovering of many moulds suitable for producing objects cast in this material.
 Pewter has a relatively low melting point, in the range of 750 F, which is easily attained in a small fire with no special equipment or fire modifications.
 With a high lead content, the molten metal is fairly fluid, allowing for the use of open topped moulds, such as the antler sample found at Hedeby for a simple disk broach.
 More complex shapes can be produced through the use of carved stone moulds, such as the dragon mount mould found at Birka.
 In this case the carved block of soft slate or soapstone would be used in conjunction with a flat backing plate and poured from the edge.
 One of the advantages of this combination of stone mould and pewter is that literally hundreds of copies of a pattern could be easily made to offset the effort of the mould creation.
 This technique represents one of the earliest examples of a true 'mass production' process.

 In modern times, the toxic effect of working with lead based alloys is avoided through the use of so called 'lead free pewter'.
-Sometimes also known as 'Brittannia Metal 92', it is in fact primarily tin (usually 92%) with a small amount of copper and antimony (typically 6 and 2 % respectively).
+Sometimes also known as 'Britannia Metal 92', it is in fact primarily tin (usually 92%) with a small amount of copper and antimony (typically 6 and 2 % respectively).
 This combination raises the melting point from the ancient alloys and also results in a metal that is more viscous when molten.
 For this reason the moulds. must be edge poured for successful castings.
 (Note that although a 'lead free' pipe solder can be substituted for the proper metal, these alloys are even more sluggish when poured, allowing for only simple shapes to be cast with success.)

 Soapstone is the ideal mould material, combining ease of carving with very good durability with proper handling.
 A well designed individual mould should survive through well over a thousand castings!
 It is important that the soapstone be of the softer 'dark green' type, and should be as free of inclusions as possible.
 (The stone from southern Quebec is highly recommended.)
 Individual moulds. are carved into slabs roughly three to four inches square and about 3/4 of an inch thick.

 For the mould carving, almost any small knife will do, but experience has shown a 'wax carver' tool to be ideal.
-Roughing out shapes can be greatly speeded up through the use of a rotary shaft tool (such as a Dremel) with a selection of carving burs.
+Roughing out shapes can be greatly speeded up through the use of a rotary shaft tool (such as a Dremmel) with a selection of carving burs.